Implementation Steering Group for Organ Utilisation

 - Identify and address issues with implementation

-ISOU is co-chaired by a senior DHSC official and an independent senior clinical leader in the field of transplantation.
-It brings together the organisations with a leading role in delivering the OUG recommendations and includes patient and lay representation, as well as representation from the devolved governments.
+ISOU was co-chaired by a senior DHSC official and an independent senior clinical leader in the field of transplantation.

 The first meeting of ISOU took place on 18 April 2023.